What is Object Storage? Read our review of the top 5 players in 2025

 What is Object Storage?

 Object storage definition.
-An object storage system manages data as individual units, called objects, and one file, image, video, etc, can be stored in multiple objects.
+An object storage system manages data as individual units, called objects.
+One file, image, video, etc., can be stored in multiple objects.

-Objects are different to standard file-based storage used by Windows, macOS, Linux, etc. Objects are stored in a single location known as an object store and are not sorted into folders.
+Objects are different to standard file-based storage used by Windows, macOS, Linux, etc. Objects are stored in a single location, known as an object store, and are not organised into folders.

-Each object has its own unique identifier and metadata, which is data that describes the object and allows tracking.
-Object storage makes spanning data across multiple devices easier and achieves 11 nines of data durability.
+Each object has its unique identifier and metadata, which is data that describes the object and allows tracking.
+Object storage makes it easier to span data across multiple devices and achieves 11 nines of data durability.

 Object-based storage has a lower cost of ownership than traditional server and RAID storage.